 Dr Gavin Chan and his team have successfully treated with melasma by using the oral medication Tranexemic Acid.
 While this has been traditionally used to stop bleeding, in small dosages twice a day it blocks the production of melanin in response to UV radiation.

-Dr Gavin Chan notes that another effective treatment that is not as convenient is to have intravenous vitamin C and glutathione.
+Dr Gavin Chan notes that another effective treatment that is not as convenient is to have intravenous vitamin C and an antioxidant we cannot name due to TGA regulations.
 “We often successfully treat people using this method.
 The downside of this treatment is having a session of intravenous therapy every week at the clinic.
 The upside is a reduction of skin pigmentation and brighter and lighter skin.”

 The best skincare to use to improve your melasma

 Using the right skincare to treat and reduce your melasma is important.
-Dermaceutic Pigment Spots and Melasma Homecare Kit reduces skin pigmentation, spots and inflammation.
+Dermaceutic 21 Day All Things Pigment Kit reduces skin pigmentation, spots and inflammation.
 It has been designed to maintain the results of professional Dermaceutic Peels.
 Products in the Homecare Kit include:

 - Dermaceutic Foamer 15 (100ml): The combination of Glycolic acid, Enoxolone, Vegetable glycerine and Quaternised foaming coconut oil remove dead skin cells and impurities to leave your skin silky smooth.

 - Dermaceutic C25 Cream (30ml): The rich antioxidant concentrate with over 25% stable Vitamin C combats free radicals while smoothing out the complexion of your skin.